Here's How Much You Pay For Petrol And Diesel Today

 Currently, the domestic prices of petrol and diesel are reviewed by state-run oil marketing companies such as Indian Oil on a daily basis.
 Any revisions are effected at the fuel pumps at 6 am.

-International oil prices edged lower on Tuesday.
-Brent futures - the global benchmark for crude oil - was last seen trading 0.3 per cent lower at $71 per barrel.
+Global oil prices stabilised on Wednesday as markets remained relatively tight amid US sanctions on crude exporters Iran and Venezuela.
+Brent crude oil futures - the international benchmark for crude oil - were last seen trading up 0.1 per cent at $69.94 per barrel on Wednesday.

 (With agency inputs)